stevegachau/MintBot/README.md

 ```
 <address> : <name/title> : <description>
 ```
 The NFTs are minted on [Polygon](https://polygon.technology/) (an Ethereum layer 2 network) and the bot covers the gas costs.
+ENS domains and .crypto(Unstoppable domains) are also supported.